 My favorite spot is over in the valley in Van Nuys called Birrieria Mexico which is also not too far away from Kai Ramen which is another spot in the valley I recommend.

-This Combination Has Nothing to Do With Being Japanese Because It Is Just a Legit Noodle Pairing.
+Birria Ramen is Not Meant to Be Japanese Because It Is Just a Legit Noodle Pairing

 I love my homies in the community making birria ramen happen, and the reason why I love it is because they are simply using ramen noodles.
 They are not claiming they are producing authentic ramen/Japanese food or anything of that nature.
 Instead, they are doing what they do by simply blending ramen noodles which are a staple in the community, along with birria.
-Something fake as f*ck food producers and other hack restaurateurs can not resist from doing because they are all about cultural appropriation when it comes to making a buck (the two most culturally appropriated foods recently are poke and ramen).
+Something fake as f*ck food producers and other hack restaurateurs can not resist from doing because they are all about cultural appropriation when it comes to making a buck (the two most culturally appropriated foods recently are poke and ramen because they both have nothing to do with being Hawaiian or Japanese).

 When it comes to instant ramen, there is a reason why Nissin produces a Hot & Spicy with a graphic of a lime, or that Tapatio collaborated with a South Korean producer to produce Tapatio Ramen.
 The reason being is that the Latin community in Los Angeles grew up eating it, just like I had cuz who needs adult supervision when you can boil water.